drewlyton/blog-posts/Stop meeting. Start writing./README.md

 I believe meetings, when done with purpose, carry an incredibe amount of value.
 Real-time collaboration is vital for shaping early-stage ideas, and being able to laugh together does wonders for building social bonds.
 However, meetings are also the slowest and most expensive medium of communication in our organizations - and our trigger finger firing off calendar invites is probably too hot.

 ### The True Cost of Scheduled Time
 How long is an hour long meeting?
-Funny question, right?
+Spoiler alert 🚨 - it's not an hour.

 The cost of an hour long meeting is not just an hour of time - it's